2023 Solar Incentives Guide for Elwood, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

-Your local Elwood solar panel installer can offer more information about the ITC and how it may apply to your situation.
+Your local Elwood solar panel installer can provide more information about the ITC and how it might apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, speak with your local Elwood solar installers.
+To best understand how the new Clean Energy Credit will apply to you, reach out to your local Elwood solar installers.

 State & Local Solar Incentives